After 2 decades, Democrats still don't agree on when to leave Afghanistan

 Afghanistan is an issue that doesn’t fall neatly along party lines.
 President Donald Trump’s own evolution would fit well within the debate among the Democratic candidates.
 After calling the war a “terrible mistake” during the 2016 campaign, he was eventually persuaded by his advisers to send more troops to the country once in office.
 (The exact figure is not known because in late 2017, the Defense Department stopped reporting the number of troops stationed there.)
 Most recently, Trump ordered Secretary of State Mike Pompeo to reduce American forces in Afghanistan by the 2020 election while US negotiators pursue a deal with the Taliban to end the conflict.

-“What concerns us most is people saying our commitment to Afghanistan needs to be open-ended,” Dan Caldwell, executive director of Concerned Veterans for America, a right-leaning group that supports a quick end to the Afghanistan war, said.
+“What concerns us most is people saying our commitment to Afghanistan needs to be open-ended,” Dan Caldwell, former executive director of Concerned Veterans for America, a right-leaning group that supports a quick end to the Afghanistan war, said.
 “When you start talking about withdrawals that are going to last more than 18 months or 2 years, that’s when things get concerning.”

 For his part, Democratic frontrunner Joe Biden still has not specified where he stands on the longest war in American history.
 On Wednesday, he criticized President Barack Obama’s 2009 surge of 17,000 troops but didn’t clarify how he would manage US forces in the region.